What to Visit in Treviso

 The water creates eddies around the columns, but there is no hint of a roll.
 And so for several centuries – perhaps their builders knew a special secret.

 By the way, there are also dams here.
 They were provided to protect the city in case of floods.
-So far, they have coped: in Venice floods in November put residents and tourists in knee-high rubber boots.
-But here – no!
+So far, they have coped: in Venice floods in November put residents and tourists in knee-high rubber boots but here – no!

 One ancient mill wheel has also been preserved.
 It is still spinning from time to time, pleases foreigners.